 Cell culture

 HGC-27 and MKN-45 cells were purchased from Procell (Wuhan, China) and cultured in MEM (for HGC-27) and RPMI-1640 (for MKN-45) medium (Gibco, Carlsbad, CA, United States) containing 10% fetal bovine serum (FBS; Gibco) and 1% Penicillin/Streptomycin (Gibco) at 37°C and 5% CO2.
-The cell lines were correctly identified by short tandem repeat (STR) analysis and periodically tested for mycoplasma
+The cell lines were correctly identified by short tandem repeat (STR) analysis and periodically tested for mycoplasma.

 Cell transfection